-Load an instrument, such as St. Anne's, so that the Registration menu is enabled and program some combinations (using the setter function, covered previously).
+Load an instrument, such as St. Anne's, and program some combinations (using the setter function, covered previously).
 The Save as... and Save buttons on the Registration large control panel are used to save all combinations to a combination set (file):